 Mesothelioma is linked to asbestos exposure.
-People who breathe in or swallow asbestos are at risk of developing the disease.
+People who breathe in asbestos are at risk of developing the disease.

 What is Asbestos?

-Asbestos is a group of fibrous minerals that are found in rock and soil.
+Asbestos is a group of fibrous minerals that are found in rock.
 Asbestos fibers are strong, as well as heat- and fire-resistant.
 They are mined and used to make a variety of products, including building materials, fire-resistant fabrics, and talcum powders.

-Because of the fibers’ natural resistance to heat and fire, asbestos was commonly used in a wide range of building construction materials for insulation, like roof shingles, ceiling and floor tiles, paper products, and cement products.
+Because of the fibers’ natural resistance to heat and fire, asbestos was commonly used in a wide range of building construction materials like insulation, roof shingles, ceiling, floor tiles, paper products, and cement products.
 Asbestos can also be found in friction products like automobile clutches, brakes and transmission parts, heat-resistant fabrics, packaging, gaskets, and coatings.

 Asbestos can also be found in talc, another mineral found naturally in rock.
 Talc is used to make talcum powders used in personal hygiene, including baby powders, and some cosmetics.

-More than 60 years ago, asbestos was linked to serious illnesses including mesothelioma, lung cancer, and asbestosis, a progressive lung disease caused by severe fibrosis.
-Patients with asbestosis may also develop malignant mesothelioma.
+More than 100 years ago, asbestos was linked to serious illnesses including mesothelioma, lung cancer, and asbestosis, a progressive lung disease caused by severe fibrosis.

 The onset of mesothelioma symptoms can take anywhere from 15 to 50 years.